All Episodes

 That's what they hope happens.

-But it's not by any means guaranteed to work because the IRS has successfully constructed this attitude of fear in so many people that they just have to go.
+But it's not by any means guaranteed to work because the IRS has successfully Constructed this attitude of fear in so many people that they just have to go.

 This is what the regime is trying to do with as many other departments of government as they can.

-You have a lot of people, doctors are gonna lead the pack of being afraid not to report, and they're going to use a wide berth in determining somebody's mental illness.
+Doctors are going to lead the pack being afraid not to report, and they're going to use a wide berth in determining somebody's mental illness.

-So now you have a liability issue.
+So, might have a liability issue.

 This is the way totalitarian regimes work.